Right to Work States: Everything You Need to Know

 What if I’m an Employment/Labor Attorney in a ‘Right-to-Work’ State?

 Attorneys specializing in employment law in ‘Right-to-Work’ states may be involved in both, or either private-sector or public-sector worker claims.
-If filing a claim in a state where there is reciprocity outside of the state jurisdiction of license, it is important to have knowledge of the differences between state rules when representing clients in a nationwide union affiliation matter.
+If filing a claim in a state where there is reciprocity outside of the state jurisdiction of the license, it is important to have knowledge of the differences between state rules when representing clients in a nationwide union affiliation matter.

 Arizona's Constitution, Article XXV

 Arizona State is an example of a ‘Right-to-Work’ state.
 The Arizona State Constitution, Article XXV articulates that workers in the state have a "right to work or employment without membership in labor organization”.
 The Constitution further provides, that “no person shall be denied” the opportunity of employment due to any sort of union labor restrictions.
 Non-membership in a labor organization is protected under State law.
-Nor may the State or any jurisdiction, leader, corporation, or association of any kind enter into any contract agreement that is written or oral, with a term or condition of exclusion of any individual person from employment, or retention in employment, because of non-membership in a labor union.
+Nor may the State or any jurisdiction, leader, corporation, or association of any kind enter into any contractual agreement that is written or oral, with a term or condition of exclusion of any individual person from employment, or retention in employment, because of non-membership in a labor union.

-The 28 states having ‘Right-to-Work’ laws include: Arizona, Alabama, Arkansas, Florida, Idaho, Georgia, Indiana, Kansas, Iowa, Kentucky, Michigan, Louisiana, Mississippi, Nebraska, Missouri, Nevada, North Dakota, North Carolina, Oklahoma, South Dakota, South Carolina, Tennessee, Utah, Virginia, Texas, Wisconsin, and Wyoming.
+The 28 states having ‘Right-to-Work’ laws include Arizona, Alabama, Arkansas, Florida, Idaho, Georgia, Indiana, Kansas, Iowa, Kentucky, Michigan, Louisiana, Mississippi, Nebraska, Missouri, Nevada, North Dakota, North Carolina, Oklahoma, South Dakota, South Carolina, Tennessee, Utah, Virginia, Texas, Wisconsin, and Wyoming.
 West Virginia legislation is pending.

 State Legislative Action

 In 2012, 19 state congresses reviewed ‘Right-to-Work’ legislation.
 As result, ‘Right-to-Work’ laws were passed in four (4) states, two (2) of which either established or expanded existing legal protections for workers, and two (2) of which added enforcement or notice provisions to current ‘Right-to-Work’ legislation.
 Michigan became a ‘Right-to-Work’ state, and Indiana expanded its provisions to cover all private sector employment, and not solely school employees as considered on previous state law.
 The U.S. Congress reformed ‘Right-to-Work” legislation at the federal level in 2013.
-‘Right-to-Work’ legislation was enacted in 21 states, including District of Columbia during the same legislative session.
-Tennessee passed a law prohibiting waiver of rights to become a member, or join a union.
+‘Right-to-Work’ legislation was enacted in 21 states, including the District of Columbia during the same legislative session.
+Tennessee passed a law prohibiting waiver of rights to become a member or join a union.

 Since the 1940s, 28 states have legislated ‘Right-to-Work’ laws.
 ‘Right-to-Work’ bills were introduced in 20 states during the 2014 legislative session, and no additional states became ‘Right-to-Work’ states.
-Tennessee reformed those rules to ‘Right-to-Work’ statute adopted by the state in 1947.
-The 2014 Tennessee law prohibits any unit of government from enacting ordinances or regulations infringing on rights guarantees under the National Labor Relations Act.
+Tennessee reformed those rules to the ‘Right-to-Work’ statute adopted by the state in 1947.
+The 2014 Tennessee law prohibits any unit of government from enacting ordinances or regulations infringing on rights guaranteed under the National Labor Relations Act.
 This includes provisions related to collective bargaining by unions in that state.
 In 2015, Wisconsin became the 25th ‘Right-to-Work’ state, with a bill that put into effect March 9, 2015.

 If you have inquiries about ‘Right-to-Work’ states, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.
+UpCounsel attorneys have an average 14 years of legal experience and have represented corporate clients like Google and Menlo Ventures.